Flyers name Ian Laperriere head coach of Phantoms

-He signed with the Flyers as a free agent prior to the 2009-10 season and appeared in all 82 games recording three goals and 17 assists and helped the team reach the Stanley Cup Final, appearing in 13 games during the playoffs.
+He signed with the Flyers as a free agent prior to the 2009-10 season and appeared in all 82 games recording three goals and 17 assists and helped the team reach the Stanley Cup Final.
+He appeared in 13 games during the playoffs.

-Laperriere is probably remembered most during his time as a Flyer when he took a puck, not once but twice, to the face during the 2009-10 season.
-He took a slapshot to the mouth during a November game in the first period and returned later in the game.
+Laperriere is probably remembered most during his time as a Flyer when he took a puck to the face not once but twice during the 2009-10 season.
+He took a slapshot to the mouth during a November 2009 game in the first period and returned later in the game.
 He lost several teeth and received between 50 and 100 stitches.

-In the first round of the playoffs, he went down to block a shot and was hit in the face by a slap shot against the New Jersey Devils.
+In the first round of the playoffs, he went down to block a shot and was hit in the face by a slap shot during a game against the New Jersey Devils.
 He suffered an eye injury and a mild concussion.
-He returned during the Eastern Conference Finals.
+He returned during the Eastern Conference Final.

 Contact John Russo: 609-272-7210